proroklab/VectorizedMultiAgentSimulator/README.md

 ## List of environments
 ### MAPS
 ### [MPE](https://github.com/openai/multiagent-particle-envs)
+> Note: not all the MPE scenarios are available.
+For a list of the already implemented ones see TODO section

 | Env name in code (name in paper)                         | Communication? | Competitive? | Notes                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 |----------------------------------------------------------|----------------|--------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `simple.py`                                              | N              | N            | Single agent sees landmark position, rewarded based on how close it gets to landmark.
 Not a multiagent environment -- used for debugging policies.                                                                                                                                                                                                                                                                                                                                                                                                                |